-- Regularly meet with the ECT for structured mentor sessions to provide effective, targeted feedback. - Work with the ECT, the ECF provider (Teach First) and colleagues within the school who are involved in the ECT's induction, to help make sure the ECT receives a high-quality ECF-based programme. - Provide, or arrange, effective support including subject-specific, phase-specific, coaching and/or mentoring. - > Act promptly and appropriately if the ECT appears to be having difficulties.
+- Regularly meet with the ECT for structured mentor sessions to provide effective, targeted feedback. [weekly for ECT year 1, fortnightly for ECT Year 2] - Work with the ECT, the ECF provider (Teach First) and colleagues within the school who are involved in the ECT's induction, to help make sure the ECT receives a high-quality ECF-based programme. - Provide, or arrange, effective support including subject-specific, phase-specific, coaching and/or mentoring following the Teach First programme. - Complete their own programme of mentor training with the understanding that this can be completed even if they are not mentoring an ECT any more. - Act promptly and appropriately if the ECT appears to be having difficulties.

-4.5 Role of the governing board The
+4.5 Role of the governing board

-governing board will:
+The governing board will:

-- > Make sure the school complies with statutory guidance on ECT induction. - Be satisfied that the school has the capacity to support the ECT. - Make sure the headteacher is fulfilling their responsibility to meet the requirements of a suitable induction post. - > Investigate concerns raised by the ECT as part of the school's grievance procedures. - seek guidance from the appropriate body if it has any concerns or questions, on the quality of the induction arrangements and the roles and responsibilities of staff involved in the process. - > If it wishes, request general reports on the progress of the ECT on a termly basis.
+- Make sure the school complies with statutory guidance on ECT induction. - > Be satisfied that the school has the capacity to support the ECT. - Make sure the headteacher is fulfilling their responsibility to meet the requirements of a suitable induction post. - Investigate concerns raised by the ECT as part of the school's grievance procedures. - seek guidance from the appropriate body if it has any concerns or questions, on the quality of the induction arrangements and the roles and responsibilities of staff involved in the process. - If it wishes, request general reports on the progress of the ECT on a termly basis.